Activities, Lesson Plans, and More

 Mr. Tredinnick's United States Government Class

-Mr. Tredinnick is a high school social studies teacher who has generously made his comprehensive curriculum available online for free.
-“This semester long course will examine the democratic foundations, structures, and institutions of American government at local, state, and national levels.
-Students will study the political processes to gain understanding of the role of the individuals in the decision-making process of American government.
-Students will also learn about the rights and responsibilities of the citizens of the United States.
-By investigating American government though a variety of methods, including examining primary source documents, conducting research projects, class discussion, and written essays students will gain a deeper understanding of the function of the United States Government.”
+Mr. Tredinnick is a high school social studies teacher who has generously made his comprehensive government curriculum available online for free.
+The units are listed in reverse chronological order with PDFs of the notes & assignments below the unit overview.
+The course is one semester and covers “the democratic foundations, structures, and institutions of American government at local, state, and national levels, . . . the political processes . . . and the role of the individuals in the decision-making process of American government, . . . [and] the rights and responsibilities of the citizens of the United States.”

 Unit: US Government and Civics